Atoris, 30 mg 30 pieces

 Overdose

-There is no specific antidote for treatment of overdose with Atoris®.
-In case of overdose, if necessary, symptomatic treatment should be carried out.
-Liver function tests should be performed and serum CPK should be monitored.
-Since atorvastatin is actively bound to blood plasma proteins, hemodialysis is ineffective.
+There is no specific antidote for the treatment of overdose with Atoris®.
+In case of overdose, symptomatic treatment should be carried out if necessary.
+Liver function tests should be performed and serum CPK levels should be monitored.
+Since atorvastatin actively binds to plasma proteins, hemodialysis is ineffective.

 ---|---|